Block and Index Energy Plans

 It is harder for an energy supplier to manage a Load-Following Block and Index contract within their portfolio, so you will likely pay a price premium over a Traditional Block and Index contract.

 Best for: An organization that does not use a steady baseload of energy year-round.
 Although you may pay a price premium over a traditional block strategy, you will still be able to fix a portion of your usage while leaving yourself open to market buying opportunities.

 Other energy procurement strategies for consideration are: Fixed Price Energy Plans, and Energy Hedging Strategies.
-You may also choose to purchase Renewable Energy Certificates (RECs) to help meet your business’s sustainability goals.
-Usource energy advisors are ready to answer your questions and help design the ideal energy strategy for your business.
+You may also choose to purchase Renewable Energy Certificates (RECs) to help meet the sustainability goals of your business.
+Usource energy advisors are here to help.
+Contact us with questions and help with designing the ideal energy strategy for your business.